mturvillehei/DFB_Solver/README.md

 # DFB_Solver

-#Based off of the Transfer Matrix Model from S. Li et al., IEEE J. Sel.
+Based off of the Transfer Matrix Model from S. Li et al., IEEE J. Sel.
 Topics.
 Quantum Electron.
 9, 1153 (2003).
-Code originally written by C. Siegler in .m for the Mawst/Botez lab.
-Converted to Python and wrapped.
-Unless specified otherwise, units are cm
+Code originally written by C. Siegler in Matlab for the Mawst/Botez lab.
+Unless specified otherwise, units are cm.

-Solver for COMSOL outputs, with some assumptions on the output shape from COMSOL.
-Based on the original Matlab script.
-Benchmarked --> 7-10x performance increase per iteration!

-EEDFB_Finite_Mode_Solver is built for loading JSON files, containing parameters for the execution.
+## Main Solver Script
+There are two main scripts, which are functionally identical as solvers: DFB_Finite_Mode_Solver.py and DFBsolve_NP.py.

+##### DFB_Finite_Mode_Solver.py

 Process flow is as follows: